CanDIG/service-registry/README.md

 After starting up the server, sending a request to `host:port` (`localhost:3000` by default) should give you the following response:

 ```
+{
+  "detail": "The requested URL was not found on the server.
+If you entered the URL manually please check your spelling and try again.",
+  "status": 404,
+  "title": "Not Found",
+  "type": "about:blank"
+}
 ```

 There are a few endpoints: